 Lasting Sobriety Requires Steps

-We’re not alluding to the 12 Steps (though we believe them to be necessary); we’re referring to a step-down process.
-A process that begins with inpatient drug treatment, and progresses through extended care, sober living, and finally-to an intensive outpatient program; keeping clients rooted in sobriety and fully-supported throughout the crucial first year.
-Each step after initial inpatient care allows for more freedoms, less intensive scheduling; but continued, reinforced support from peers and alumni.
-At Granite Recovery Centers, each step’s duration is customized to the client’s needs.
-In using steps, the addict is taking the tools and lessons learned in residential treatment and applying them to a more and more independent life.
+A step-down process begins with inpatient drug treatment, and progresses through extended care, sober living, and then to an intensive outpatient program.
+This progressive programming keeps clients rooted in sobriety and well-supported throughout the crucial first year.
+Each step after initial inpatient care allows for more freedom and less structured scheduling, while also providing continued, reinforced support from peers and alumni.
+At Granite Recovery Centers, each step’s duration is tailored to the client’s needs.
+This progressive process allows the client to take the tools and lessons learned in residential treatment and apply them to a more independent life.

 People who become addicted to a substance have a disease, but what spurs the condition is often a grief, loss, trauma, or co-occurring disorder (such as depression, anxiety, bipolar, etc).
 In fact, people who have a mental disorder are twice as likely to develop a substance use disorder as someone who does not.
 Feelings of sadness, anger, resentment, and shame—whether as conditions or derivative of life events—can make drug use compulsive.
 Getting to the root of the issues that make you pick up, dealing with them, and healing from them in therapy is crucial.
-Get sober without this healing, and the sadness, anger, etc with come back, and you’ll pick up…again and again.
+Get sober without this healing, and the sadness, anger, etc., will come back, and relapse is likely to repeat.

 All of this begins with the 30-day drug rehab program.
 If you considering professional treatment, whether for yourself or a loved one, this is a way to get your body healthy, get clear-headed, and formulate a treatment plan with the help of medical professionals.
 Over time, you’ll develop a peer community and begin to find your way to a better life.
 You’ll see.
 One day at a time.